DAP: A Discrete-token Autoregressive Planner for Autonomous Driving: Related Works

 \subsection{Trajectory Post-tuning}

-Many systems refine planner outputs with \emph{post-tuning} for safety and comfort, using either rule-based safety layers or lightweight optimization.
-Representative approaches include safety shields that detect violations and trigger conservative fallbacks~\cite{9811576}, and smoothing via convexified collision/kinematic constraints to improve clearance and ride comfort~\cite{schulman2014motion}.
-We follow this practice with a minimal post-tuning module that attenuates lateral jitter and jerk while preserving feasibility, serving as a constraint-aware polish rather than a second planner~\cite{shao2023safety}.
+Planner outputs can be processed with \emph{post-tuning} for safety and comfort, using rule-based layers or lightweight optimizers.
+Representative approaches include safety shields that detect violations and trigger conservative fallbacks~\cite{9811576}, and smoothing via convexified collision/kinematic constraints ~\cite{schulman2014motion}.
+We follow this practice with a minimal post-tuning module that attenuates lateral jitter and jerk, serving as a constraint-aware polish rather than a second planner~\cite{shao2023safety}.